Air Conditioner Leaking Water? & How to Fix It?

 1. Clogged Condensate Drain Line Can Make The Air Conditioner Leaking Water

-The most common cause of AC leaking water outside or inside at home is because your unit has a clogged condensate drain line.
+The most common cause of AC leaking water is because the ac unit has a clogged condensate drain line.
 Often, the condensate line gets clogged with dirt and dust that passes through it.
 Over time, it mixes with the moisture of the air conditioning unit and sticks to the sides of the drain line.

 This causes it to gunk up the line and prevent the condensation from getting drained to where it should be going.
 This results in the drain line backing up and overflowing out of the air conditioner.